gelan86/journal_app/README.md

 `

 ### Installing
- clole this  project in to your  android studio or  download the Zip file and import it manually then you can run and see what it looks like
+ clone this  project in to your  android studio or  download the Zip file and import it manually then you can run and see what it looks like